 About UsThe Beginning

-My late Father Terry wasn’t a tailor, he was an engineer, a sewing machine engineer and a really good one.
+My late Father Terry wasn’t a tailor, he was an engineer, a sewing machine engineer, and a really good one.
 He eventually became the chief engineer for the world’s largest merchant tailor, Montague Burtons’.

 This is how I really got started onto the tailoring path.
 My earliest tailoring recollections are as a young boy aged about 6 running into the vast Burtons’ Hudson Road tailoring factory in Leeds on a Saturday morning with my father.
+The picture above was taken in the cutting room of Montague Burton’s Leeds Hudson Road factory 1967.

 About UsSir Montague Burton